LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Retry_Sequence_TRS.md

 -> TLS handshake
 b. in case module's certificate in policies is expired or invalid, the TLS handshake will fail
 c. in case TLS handshake fails because module's certificate is expired or invalid, the "count_of_TLS_errors" must not be incremented
-d. current model of Ford's backend implementation: certificate is always present in PTU (meaning, each successfull request for policies update would bring a certificate in updated PT)
+d. current model of Ford's backend implementation in Opensource: certificate is always present in PTU (meaning, each successfull request for policies update would bring a certificate in updated PT)